-Germanium-based semiconductor detectors are most commonly used where a very good energy resolution is required, especially for gamma spectroscopy, as well as x-ray spectroscopy.
-In gamma spectroscopy, germanium is preferred due to its atomic number being much higher than silicon and which increases the probability of gamma ray interaction.
+Germanium-based semiconductor detectors are most commonly used where a very good energy resolution is required, especially for gamma spectroscopy as well as x-ray spectroscopy.
+In gamma spectroscopy, germanium is preferred due to its atomic number being much higher than silicon, increasing the probability of gamma-ray interaction.
 Moreover, germanium has lower average energy necessary to create an electron-hole pair, which is 3.6 eV for silicon and 2.9 eV for germanium.
-This also provides the latter a better resolution in energy.
-A large, clean and almost perfect germanium semiconductor is ideal as a counter for radioactivity.
-However, it is difficult and expensive to make large crystals with sufficient purity.
-While silicon-based detectors cannot be thicker than a few millimeters, germanium can have a depleted, sensitive thickness of centimeters, and therefore can be used as a total absorption detector for gamma rays up to few MeV.
+This also provides the latter with a better resolution in energy.
+A large, clean, and almost perfect germanium semiconductor is ideal as a counter to radioactivity.
+However, making large crystals with sufficient purity is difficult and expensive.
+While silicon-based detectors cannot be thicker than a few millimeters, germanium can have a depleted, sensitive thickness of centimeters.
+It, therefore, can be used as a total absorption detector for gamma rays up to a few MeV.

-On the other hand, in order to achieve maximum efficiency the detectors must operate at the very low temperatures of liquid nitrogen (-196°C), because at room temperatures the noise caused by thermal excitation is very high.
+On the other hand, to achieve maximum efficiency, the detectors must operate at very low temperatures of liquid nitrogen (-196°C) because, at room temperatures, the noise caused by thermal excitation is very high.

 Germanium Detector – Principle of Operation